Bridey Murphy: Film adaptation

 The Search for Bridey Murphy was made into a 1956 film of the same name.
 Produced by Paramount, the film starred Teresa Wright (as Ruth Simmons), Louis Hayward, and Nancy Gates.
 It was directed by Noel Langley.

 Later events

 The New York Times, in Bernstein's obituary, characterized the eventual feelings held by supporters of the story:

-Virginia Tighe disliked being in the spotlight and was skeptical about reincarnation, although in later years she stated: "Well, the older I get the more I want to believe in it."
-Despite these feelings, in 1966 she appeared on the TV panel game show To Tell the Truth.
+Virginia Tighe disliked being in the spotlight and was skeptical about reincarnation, although in later years she would add, "The older I get the more I want to believe."
 She died in Denver in 1995 (as The New York Times later put it, "perhaps for the second time").
 Bernstein gave up hypnotism after Bridey Murphy and began working in business.
 Success followed, and he became a prominent local philanthropist.
 He died in Pueblo, Colorado, in 1999.